CUCyber/constitution/CONFLICT.md

 #### 1. Interested Person

-Any director, principal officer, or member of a committee with governing board delegated powers, who has a direct or indirect financial interest, as defined below, is an interested person.
+Any director, principal officer, appointed position, or member of a committee with governing board delegated powers, who has a direct or indirect financial interest, as defined below, is an interested person.

 #### 2. Financial Interest